LOCATION:

 The best places to anchor around K’gari

 The great thing about sailing the west side of K’gari is that it’s quite protected, so you can anchor all along the coast.
 When we sailed The Whitsundays, some spots we could anchor but for the most part we looked for mooring points and you never know how many will be available.
-We always anchored in 5m of water, no matter the tide, so there really are no limitations (you just want to keep 100m between you and other boats, but we rarely saw other boats so that wasn’t a worry).
+While visiting K’gari, we always anchored in 5m of water, no matter the tide, so there really are no limitations (you just want to keep 100m between you and other boats, but we rarely saw other boats so that wasn’t a worry).

 The team at Sweet Escapes will advise some great spots to visit, but as you sail you’ll see turquoise water and just want to stop, and the great thing is, you can.
 I’ve shared the spots that you definitely don’t want to miss below, especially Wathumba Creek, it’s absolutely stunning.